lmononen/measures-of-rationality-toolbox/README.md

           probabilities.

       Output:
-        prob_more_rational_than_random: For each measure of rationality,
+        prob_strictly_less_rational_than_random: For each measure of rationality,
-          the probability that the data has a lower measure of rationality than choosing uniformly on the budget line.
+          the probability that the data has a strictly higher measure of rationality than choosing uniformly on the budget line.
-        prob_less_rational_than_random: For each measure of rationality,
+        prob_weakly_less_rational_than_random: For each measure of rationality,
-          the probability that the data has a higher measure of rationality than choosing uniformly on the budget line.
+          the probability that the data has a strictly higher measure of rationality than choosing uniformly on the budget line.
         prob_random_satisfies_garp: The probability that uniform choices on the budget line satisfy GARP.